carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - A shard is a sequence of data records in a stream with a fixed unit of capacity.
 - A shard can support 5 transactions per second for reads with a max 2mb read rate per second.
 - Only data streams have shards.
 The total capacity of a stream is the sum of the capacities of its shards.
+- A partition key is used to group data by shard within a stream.
+Kinesis Data Streams segregates the data records belonging to a stream into multiple shards.
+It uses the partition key that is associated with each data record to determine which shard a given data record belongs to.

 #### Kinesis Firehose